-Shaded areas of lawn will be much better at holding moisture because of the lack of sunlight so you can water it a little less often than you would with other areas.
+Shaded areas of lawn will be much better at holding moisture because of the lack of sunlight so you can for sure water it a little less often than you would with other areas.
 Make sure you don’t want to over do this as a waterlogged lawn will promote shallow rooting, disease and pests and puts the grass in an even more difficult situation.

-But in saying all this you might not need to apply anything at all, grasses that are built and able to withstand in areas of shade don’t need high levels of nutrition.
+But in saying all this you might not need to apply anything at all, as grasses that are built and able to withstand in areas of shade don’t need high levels of nutrition.
 In fact using excessive amounts of fertiliser can actually have damaging effects to these grasses and can make it difficult for them to survive.

-Out of all the problems you could face with shaded areas, moss will be the most prominent as it tends to out-compete turf grasses in cool, moist and shady situations.
-To treat it you’ll need to carry out a process of lawn scarifying, topdressing and overseeding, this removes it properly but you also want to get to the root of the problem as well to limit and prevent it from appearing again.
-I would refrain from using chemical treatments as they only temporary results and only really work in situations where shade is reduced.
+Out of all the problems you could face with shaded areas, moss will be the most prominent as it tends to out-compete turf grasses in cool, moist and shady areas.
+To treat it you will need to carry out a process of lawn scarifying, aerating, raking, top-dressing and seeding.
+To find out more about the benefits or lawn aeration and the different types of lawn aerators and the process, read my article – Best Type of Lawn Aerators.

 How to Limit Problems With a Shaded Lawn